PescaMA/FMI_LifeGameConway/README.md

 These programs were part of a faculty project, at the The Faculty of Mathematics and Computer Science of the University of Bucharest, at Computer Science section, year I, semester I.

+The main gimmick of this project is the programming language it's made in: **Assembly**.
+Mainly *x86 architecture for 32-bit in AT&T syntax Assembly, with Linux instructions*.
+I studied this programming language at the above-mentioned faculty, at ASC = Computing Systems Architecture.

-Therefore, their only scope is to pass the requirements given: matrix of maximum 18*18 for the simulation, encrypted message of maximum length of 10 characters.
-The matrix is considered to be bordered by 0-s in all directions, which cannot become live cells.
+The only scope of the project is to pass the requirements given: matrix of maximum 18*18 for the simulation, encrypted message of maximum length of 10 characters.
+The matrix is considered to be bordered by 0-s in all directions, which cannot become live cells.I got full marks on this project, whcih was tested auromatically with the inputs found in [/Exec/ExtraInputs/](/Exec/ExtraInputs/).

 ## Installation